Epsilon factors as algebraic characters on the smooth dual of $\mathrm{GL}_n$: The formulas

 Consider the following set:

 After allowing for conjugacy in the Langlands dual group $\GL_n(\C)$, this set has the structure of a complex algebraic variety $\fX$ in $\cG_n$.
-In fact $\fX$ is an irreducible component in $\cG_n(K)$:
+In fact $\fX$ is a connected component in $\cG_n(K)$:

-Applying the local Langlands correspondence, we have, by transport of structure, an irreducible component in the smooth dual:
+Applying the local Langlands correspondence, we have, by transport of structure, a connected component in the smooth dual:

+We emphasize that this imposes a topology on $\Irr(\GL_n(K))$ which is finer than the standard (Zariski) topology in representation theory.
+Our topology on the smooth dual is well-adapted to the study of the Hecke algebra $\mathcal{H}(\GL_n(K))$ (see Theorem 3 in \cite{BP}), and is, indeed, well-adapted to the study of epsilon factors, the subject of this article.

-Looking carefully at the formulas (\ref{1}) and (\ref{det}), we see that the constant in (\ref{exp}) depends on the variety $\fX$, and on the additive character $\psi$.
+Looking carefully at the formulas (\ref{1}) and (\ref{det}), we see that the constant in (\ref{exp}) depends on the variety $\fX$, the choice of base point of $\fX$, and the additive character $\psi$.
 We will denote this constant by $e(\fX, \psi)$, so that (\ref{exp}) can be re-written

-which, up to the constant $e(\fX,\psi)$, factors as a rational character through $\fT$.
+which, up to the constant $e(\fX,\psi)$, factors as a rational character through $\fT$, in the notation of (\ref{torus}).
 The constant $e(\fX,\psi)$ is itself the product of

 with